Audrey's family teases her that you simply cannot take the farm out of the girl - much as she tried.

 Nutrition Coordinator, United States Department of Agriculture under President Carter

-where she oversaw writing of the 1st U.S. Dietary Guidelines for Americans, introduced reforms to the National School Lunch program to provide more fresh, local fruits & vegetables in the program and further expanded the WIC program (Women, Infants & Children).
+where she oversaw writing of the 1st U.S. Dietary Guidelines for Americans, the first food guide pyramid, introduced reforms to the National School Lunch program to provide more fresh, local fruits & vegetables in the program and further expanded the WIC program (Women, Infants & Children).

 When President Carter lost the election, she moved to New York City to pursue both academic and television careers.